Storied West Virginia monument stands forgotten in woods

 The panhandle monument stands near a pile of brush.

-Jesse Mestrovic is now among those who think the monument could be developed as an educational resource somewhat like the .
-Mestrovic, the director of Parks & Recreation for the City of Wheeling, has long emphasized the low cost and high value of easily developing such sites in the northern panhandle.
+Outdoor recreation specialist Jesse Mestrovic thinks the monument could be developed as an educational resource like the .
+Mestrovic has long emphasized the low cost and high value of efficiently developing such sites in the northern panhandle.

-He says he believes the monument is one of the most important in the state as well as in Marshall and Wetzel counties and adjacent Pennsylvania.
+He says the monument is one of the most important in the state and Marshall and Wetzel counties, and adjacent Pennsylvania.

 "West Virginia is one of the most uniquely shaped inland states in the Union, and every point that makes this state so special should be memorialized and shared," Mestrovic said.